Weddings and civil partnerships

 The first step in planning your ceremony is to find your perfect venue.
 Here are some places you might want to have your ceremony:

-- registry office
+- register office

 - stately home